triglav-dataflow/triglav-agent-hdfs/README.md

 ## ToDo

-* write tests
-* prepare mocks for both triglav and hdfs
+* prepare mocks of both triglav and hdfs for tests